bnossum/midgetv/README.md

 - Write and test exhaustive CSR code, just now only a minimum exists
 - Test on external interrupts
 - Test on nested interrupts/exceptions
+- Support of compressed instructions (will bloat the controller)
 - Cleanup on code
 - Better documentation
 - Better linker scripts
 - Proper `crt0.S`
+- Microcoded support for unaligned ld/st
+- Support of integer multiplication and divide (will bloat the controller)
 - Table that show clockcycles used per instruction

+[//]: # I have 42-5 = 37 locations hit with unsupported instructions that I can perhaps use
+[//]: # I have  9 free locations
+[//]: # In total 46 locations.
+Perhaps enough for math? perhaps enough for unaligned ld/st?
+Certainly not both...